-1 room 2 rooms 3 rooms 4 rooms 5 rooms 6 rooms 7 rooms 8 rooms Addition al Room 1 room/ no furn.
-Addt' room no furn.
-700 900 1100 1300 1500 1700 1900 2100 300 400 75
+1 room 2 rooms 3 rooms 4 rooms 5 rooms 6 rooms 7 rooms Addition al Room 700 900 1100 1300 1500 1700 1900 2100 300 400 75

-If the household chooses to move based on this option, the household is completely responsible for its own move at no further expense to RRHA.

-3. OPTION 3 (REIMBURSEMENT OF ACTUAL EXPENSES).
-The household is entitled to reimbursement of its actual moving and related expenses as RRHA determines to be reasonable and necessary (see 49 C.F.R. § 24.301).
+- If the household chooses to move based on this option, the household is completely responsible for its own move at no further expense to RRHA. - OPTION 3 (REIMBURSEMENT OF ACTUAL EXPENSES).
+The household is entitled to reimbursement of its actual moving and related expenses as RRHA determines to be reasonable and necessary (see 49 C.F.R. § 24.301). - a.

-- a.
 Prior to moving, the household must present RRHA with a written estimate from a commercial mover, or, in the event of a self-move, a written estimate prepared by the displaced person.
 (A self-move may be limited to the cost of the commercial move estimate).
 If RRHA determines that the costs are reasonable, then RRHA will reimburse the household for reasonable costs that the household actually incurred supported by appropriate receipts or other records. - b.
 Fifty (50) Mile Limit on Transportation Cost.
 Transportation costs for a distance beyond fifty (50) miles are not eligible for payment, unless RRHA determines that relocation beyond fifty (50) miles is justified.